This post is also available in: 简体中文 (Chinese (Simplified))

 Hiring Part Time Employees and Contractual Staff

-- You just might be a part-time employee if you work for less than 35 hours a week.
+- You are classified as a part-time employee if you work for less than 35 hours a week.

 - You are considered a contract worker if you have a fixed-term employment contract or a casual ad hoc relationship in which the company brings you in when needed.
 The contract expires at the end of its well-defined term when the specified work is finished.